LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

 - **Scalar Type**.
 It is designed to fullfil the requirement of program control.
 It consist of *Integer Type* and *Boolean Type*.
 - **Spanned Type**.
 It represents the data type (normally the tensor) for computation.
 Apart from referencing the raw data, a *spanned type* also associates data with a shape representing by multi-dimensional ranges.
 The 'multi-dimensional ranges' is named 'mdspan'.
 It is useful for tiling, etc, which is introduced soon.
 - **Integer Tuple (I-Tuple) Type**.
 It represents a group of integer values.
 A common usage of *i-tuple* is to introduce the bound of multi-dimensional data.
 - **Bounded (Integer/ITuple) Type**.
 This is the special type that is used to simplify data (sub-zone) reference.
-And it works with loop construct to iterately process data.
+And it works with loop construct to iteratively process data.

 Among the four type categories, *scalar* and *ituple* could be well accepted consider it maps to elements of existing general purpose programming languages.
 However, the *spanned type*, and *bounded type* are specific to the domain.
 The following sections will show the detail.

 ### Scalar Types
 As described, Scalar types in Choreo includes the *Integer Type* and *Boolean Type*.
 The *Integer Type* is similar to C++ type 'int' or 'int32_t'.
-It is an signed value which takes 32-bits, ranging from -2^31 ~ 2^31 - 1.
+It is an signed value which takes 32-bits, ranging from $-2^{31}$ to $2^{31}-1$.
 The below code illustrates its usage for defining the data and function declaration.
 ```
 int a;
 __co__ int foo(int b);
 ```
 Operations like integer arithmetics, shift and logical operation are all supported.
-And the syntax is indential to C++ builtin operations.
+And the syntax is identical to C++ builtin operations.
 In Choreo, we neither provide equivalence of unsigned scalar integers, nor equivalence of 8-bits, 16-bits, 64-bits scalar integers.
 This design is simply motivated by the fact: these types are not essential for program control purposes.
 And normally a 32-bits signed integer can fulfill such work.

 The *Boolean Type* in Choreo is similar to C++ type 'bool'.
 The operations on top of Boolean, and conversion between Integers, are identical to these of C++.